LRYMND/v-link/README.md

 ## 02 | V-Link Setup

-Here you can find the list of the required hardware.
+Here you can find a list of the required hardware.
 The V-Link Hat is currently not being sold.
 If you are interested in how to get one I encourage you getting in contact via our Discord channel!
 The old method which involved more hardware and technical skill is documented further down below.

 Mandatory:
 - V-Link Hat